icons8/megacreator-docs/docs/index.md

 # Hero section
 title: Mega Creator
 description: Mega Creator is an online DIY graphic editor for building custom illustrations, photos, and collages from pre-made elements.
-It allows you to create a wide range of projects from Instagram stories to YouTube covers.
+It allows you to create a wide range of projects in many formats.
 icon: 'megacreator'

 # Micro navigation